-- To prevent risk of shock, disconnect the phone lines at the telco jack before servicing the panel. - If the communicator is connected to a telephone line inside a PABX, be sure the PABX has backup power supply that can support the PABX for 24 hours (central station usage) or 60 hours (remote station usage).
+- To prevent risk of shock, disconnect the phone lines at the telco jack before servicing the panel. - If the communicator is connected to a telephone line inside a PABX, be sure the PABX has backup power supply that can support the PABX for 24 hours (central station usage).
 Many PABXs are not power-backed up, and connection to such a PABX results in a communication failure if power is lost.